Benedikt Kessler: Research and work

 Kessler has been studying major histocompatibility complex (MHC) class I antigens using HPLC-based analysis since 1993 and mass spectrometry-based approaches to study the ubiquitin-proteasome pathway since 2000.
 In 2005, he established his own group at the University of Oxford, Nuffield Department of Medicine (NDM), with a focus on ubiquitin and protease biology, biological mass spectrometry and proteomics.
 Kessler relocated his laboratory to the Target Discovery Institute (TDI) in 2013.

 Kessler has made contributions to explain the action of novel clinical drugs (Velcade, Carfilzomib, Kyprolis) for the treatment of Multiple Myeloma patients, and to the discovery of potentially clinically exploitable cancer targets within the ubiquitin system, in particular deubiquitylating enzymes (DUBs).
-The Kessler group also helped to uncover molecular signatures associated with a panel of human diseases via clinical proteomics studies.
+The Kessler group also provided the framework for uncovering molecular signatures associated with human diseases via clinical proteomics, metabolomics and enabling drug discovery by structural proteomics.

-The Kessler Lab is currently developing chemoproteomics methods to profile active ubiquitin processing enzymes, in particular deubiquitylating enzymes (DUBs) and the dynamic ubiquitome.
+The Kessler Lab has been developing chemoproteomics methods to profile active ubiquitin processing enzymes, in particular deubiquitylating enzymes (DUBs) and the dynamic ubiquitome.
 Ubiquitin-based active site directed probes were developed that allowed the profiling of the active cellular content of the DUB enzyme family.
 This approach was also used to demonstrate the involvement of otubain 1 (OTUB1) in infection and prostate cancer, the role of USP4 and USP47 in DNA repair mechanisms and USP18 in immuno-oncology.
 In particular, Kessler's work contributed to the characterisation of small molecule DUB inhibitors as novel potential therapeutic agents against USP30 in Parkinson's disease, USP28 in squamous lung carcinoma and USP7 in multiple myeloma.